Ddhruv-IOT/Js-Documentations/js/js.md

 ### Appendix

-Comma First.
+- Comma First.
 Any project that cites this document as its base style guide will not accept comma-first code formatting, unless explicitly specified otherwise by that project's author.

+- Use Standard for JavaScript style guide, linter, and formatter [Standard-JS](https://github.com/standard/standard)

+## Contributing

+We welcome contributions!
+If you have any questions or suggestions, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).